 It’s now time to make a decision.
 Again, ideally, you’d want a gun that fits your hand perfectly.
 However, even if the gun you want doesn’t, you could still make do with it, provided you’re willing to compensate by adjusting your grip.
 At the end of the day, if you can make a gun work even if it’s supposed to not feel right in your hands, then it’s all good.

 Another reason people go with uncomfortable gun sizes is that they simply have no choice.
 Gun owners who want something easy to conceal, for instance, must make do with smaller guns.
+You can’t very well tote an AR-15 around.
 Police officers, on the other hand, need to use whatever firearm is assigned to them.
 The good news is that there are certain hacks that can be used to make uncomfortable guns work better.

 For example, wider grips or rubber sleeves can be installed on guns that are too small to make them easier to hold.
+This will make it very hard to properly fit a handgun.
 For guns that are just a tad too big, on the other hand, again, a quick fix is to simply rotate the shooting hand a bit toward the trigger.
 To make things even easier, however, you can also do a two-handed grip where the heel of the support hand rests on that of the shooting hand, keeping no part of the grip visible.
 Unfortunately, if the gun is so big that you’re forced to rotate you shooting hand in a way that the bottom joint of the thumb ends up in the path of the beavertail or posterior bulge, there’s really not much you can do.
 Your best bet is to just move on to a different firearm.

 When it comes to mechanical workarounds, however, few can beat the adjustable grip systems that come with guns like Generation 4 Glocks, the Heckler & Koch VP series and Canik TP9s.
 These firearms are shipped with several different grips so you can choose the one that fits your hand best.
 They’re perfect of law enforcement officers because they can be customized for maximum comfort without compromising the uniform look police departments typically go for.

 Looking for more ways to improve as a shooter?
-Watch this video from Chris Sajnog and learn how to focus on your front sight!
+Once you know how to properly fit a handgun, watch this video from Chris Sajnog and learn how to focus on your front sight!

 It’s definitely easier shoot well by choosing a gun that fits in the first place.
 But where there’s a will, there’s a way.
 I’ve seen people who own a particular model practice enough to shoot it well despite a poor fit.
 In fact, I’m one of them, having hands that are too small for most full-size pistols.